ritvikindupuri/GlyphBreaker/README.md

 This is where the action happens.

 -   **Chat Panel**: Your direct line to the LLM.
-The user prompt from an attack template appears here, ready to be sent.
+The user prompt from an attack template appears here.
+    -   When **Adversarial Mode** is active, a new **target button** appears.
+Click it to have the Red Team AI analyze the conversation and generate the next optimal attack step for you, streaming it directly into the input box.
 -   **Defense Analysis Panel**: After a conversation, click **"Analyze"**.
 An AI security analyst will perform a deep threat analysis and generate a clean, professional report with an executive summary, threat vector analysis, impact assessment, and concrete defense recommendations.